codeface-io/mac-stack/raycast/README.md

 ## Setup

 * To set up Raycast on a new machine without a paid Raycast Pro account, the easiest way is to export/import Raycast settings.
-   - Raycast Settings → Advanced → Import / Export
-* So whenever you changed Raycast settings, remember to export them.
+* So whenever you changed Raycast settings, remember to export them (Raycast Settings → Advanced → Export).
 This creates a password protected `.rayconfig` file.
-Store the file somewhere independent (in the cloud).
+Store the file somewhere independent (like in your copy/fork of this repo).
 And store the password somewhere secure (password manager).
 * Then on a new or additional machine, import your Raycast settings from your `.rayconfig` file using the corresponding password.
+Before that, ensure the scripts are already in the expected location:
+   1. Copy the scripts from [`scripts`](./scripts) to `~/.config/raycast/scripts`
+   2. Raycast Settings → Advanced → Import

 ## Global Hot Keys